gordicaleksa/pytorch-naive-video-neural-style-transfer/README.md

 ## Naive Video Fast NST :movie_camera: + :zap::computer: + :art: = :heart:
-This repo is a wrapper around [my implementation of fast NST](https://github.com/gordicaleksa/pytorch-nst-feedforward) (for static images) and additionally provides:
+This repo is a wrapper around [my implementation of fast NST](https://github.com/gordicaleksa/pytorch-nst-feedforward) (for static images) and it additionally provides:
 1. Support for creating (naive - no temporal loss included) videos
 2. Support for creating segmentation masks for the person talking